 The present paper is organized as follows: In the next section we will obtain the field equations of the model and construct its effective energy momentum tensor.
-We will then discuss about the relations of the theory with the Brans-Dicke theory in section \ref{secBD}.
 The Dolgov-Kawasaki instability analysis will be discussed in section \ref{secDK}.
-In section \ref{secEC} we will obtain the energy conditions and consider some special cases for the function $f(R)$.
+In section \ref{secEC} we will obtain the energy conditions and consider some special cases for the function $f(R)$ in section \ref{some}.
 In section \ref{secDIS} we will summarize the results and make some discussions.